 Please note that it is you, the employer – not the trainee – who decides whether the trainee can claim the Performance Objective exemption.

-If you prefer your trainees to complete the 13 Performance Objectives, they will need to have their Performance Objectives signed off by a Workplace Mentor.
+If you prefer your trainees to complete the 13 Performance Objectives, they will need to have their challenge questions signed off by a Workplace Mentor.
 To learn more about the Practical Experience Requirement, the role of the Workplace Mentor and how to sign off achievement of Performance Objectives, visit the section of the website focussed on the role of the Workplace Mentor by clicking the related link at the top left hand of this page.